alubin03/alubin03/README.md

 All Projects here: https://github.com/alubin03/internship-projects#cyber-security-internship-project
 ## TryHackMe

 This platform provides a variety of virtual environments for testing and improving my skills in areas such as network security, vulnerability scanning, and incident response.
-By utilizing TryHackMe's challenges and labs, I am able to build a strong foundation in defensive security practices that will prove useful in my
+By utilizing TryHackMe's challenges and labs, I am able to build a strong foundation in defensive security practices that will prove useful.

+Check out my blog: https://github.com/alubin03/TryHackMe#tryhackme